nveshaan/nveshaan.github.io/content/about/index.md

 ## Hobbies

-Aside from my academic pursuits, I enjoy playing tennis and badminton.
+Aside from my academic pursuits, I enjoy playing badminton.
 I love listening to Shreya Ghoshal's songs (also Cherry's songs).
 I'm passionate about cooking and eating, and I enjoy travelling and doing adventure activities.